agupta15k/Donatify/README.md

     2. Run the tests using the command ```npm test -- --coverage --watchAll=false```.
 This will run all the tests across the frontend code.

+  - ### Troubleshooting

+    Try the following troubleshooting steps.
+If none of them work, contact the repository owner/file an issue.

+    **Backend**

+    1. We have added the print statements in all of the backend functions to know execution of the codes.
+    2. In case of error the print statements will let us know about the issue of code break.
+    3. The api responses the status code, valid message and response header which they can share back for troubleshooting.

+    **Frontend**

+    1. Since frontend is build using JavaScript, React and Redux, check for console logs under developer tools to identify any failures.
+    2. Consider installing and using [React developer tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) and [Redux developer tools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) to track the request through the system.

 ## Directory structure

     .